Where can I get a list of rentals?

 I used to live in Section 8 housing, can I come back?

 You are welcome to apply again for housing assistance.
 Any back balance owed must be paid before you can be approved and your prior rental history with us will be checked.

 What if I don't have any children, can I still get housing?

 Yes, we have housing available for single adults and seniors.

-I have applied for Section 8, can I apply for Public Housing too?
+I have applied for the Housing Voucher Program, can I apply for Public Housing too?

 Yes you may.
-In fact we suggest that, if you are interested in the Section 8 Program and need a place soon, you apply for both Programs because the processing period is much longer for Section 8.
-That way you will have a place to stay while waiting for your Section 8 assistance to process which on average is approximately 9 months.
-Public Housing processing is approximately 2 to 6 weeks.
+In fact we suggest that, if you are interested in the Housing Voucher Program and need a place soon, you apply for both Programs because the processing period is much longer for the Housing Voucher Program versus Public Housing.

 Am I eligible?